Halloweentown (film series): Halloweentown High (2004)

 Two years after the second film, Marnie Piper (Kimberly J. Brown) organizes a student exchange program between her mortal school and Halloweentown High.
 The first students to participate in this program are a witch named Cassie (Eliana Reyes), a warlock named Ethan Dalloway (Lucas Grabeel), a troll named Natalie (Olesya Rulin), and an ogre named Chester (Clayton Taylor).

 Return to Halloweentown (2006)

 In the fourth film, Marnie Piper (Sara Paxton) arrives at the Halloweentown University, known to everyone as Witch U. The teachers have been waiting for her arrival to fulfill a prophecy.

 Future

-In October 2017, producer Sheri Singer expressed interest in doing a fifth film, but would need Disney to sign off.
+In 2017, producer Sheri Singer expressed interest in doing a fifth film, but would need Disney to sign off.
 Actress Kimberly J. Brown had previously expressed interest in reprising her role as Marnie Piper should a fifth film ever materialize.
 In a 2020 interview with E!, Phillip Van Dyke expressed interest in returning for another film if the rest of the cast also returned.